The Philippines Right Now

 - Internet

-- 4G is widely available in cities and tourist areas, with growing 5G coverage in major urban centres.
+- 4G is widely available in cities and tourist areas, with growing 5G coverage in major urban centers.
 Remote islands and mountainous regions can still have weak or unreliable service.

 - Emergency